neams-th-coe/cardinal/doc/content/start.md

 - *SAM*, a tool for systems analysis of advanced non-light water reactors safety analysis
 - *Sockeye*, a tool for modeling of heat pipe systems
-- *THM*, a tool for 1-D thermal-hydraulics analysis

 !alert! note title=Building with an optional dependency?